boc-tothefuture/openhab-jruby/docs/usage/misc/comparisons.md

 ```

-Regular expressions can still be used on a {OpenHAB::Core::Types::StringType StringType} command.
+Regular expressions can still be used on a {StringType} command.

 ```ruby
 rule 'command' do